- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 - We advise Australians to reconsider their need to travel to regions bordering the Ukrainian provinces of Donetsk, Lugansk and Kharkiv due to the volatile security situation in this area.

-- We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Elbrus area), and Karachay-Cherkessia because of the high threat of terrorist activity.
+- We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Mount Elbrus area), and Karachay-Cherkessia because of the high threat of terrorist activity.

 - Severe winter weather can disrupt travel in Russia.
 If you are delayed, you should check when your visa is due to expire and contact local authorities about a visa extension if required.